 In addition to being a part of the on-campus community and Residential College One - West Hall community, students in the Business Residential College also benefit from these unique opportunities provided in this living-learning community:

-- Live and take classes with the same group of peers (sometimes right in their res hall!), creating a smaller network within the larger LSU campus
+- Live and take classes, sometimes in the res halls in the community, with their peers in BRC, creating a smaller network within the larger LSU campus

 - Have priority course scheduling

 - Network with faculty members and E. J. Ourso College of Business administrators

 - Discover leadership potential, develop communication skills, acclimate to business culture, and transition into the university and E. J. Ourso College of Business

 - Network with industry leaders and business professionals through lectures and workshops designed to expose students to real-life business experiences

 - Gain skills on topics like resume writing and business etiquette for post-graduation through seminars

 - Explore different career opportunities within each major offered

 - Access to in-community tutoring and faculty office hours

 Requirements and Eligibility